NationalAssociationOfRealtors/block_r_provisioner/README.md

 - Ability to do "sudo" without having to enter a password on the servers
 - Ability to ssh without having to enter a password from the machine that runs this script
 - Ability of peers to resolve each other's DNS names and the orderer's DNS name
+- Installed and operatonal Apache Kafka at least at level 0.10.2.0

 ---